YouTrip vs Revolut vs amaze vs Wise vs Wirex & More: Multi-Currency Cards Comparison (2024)

 Buy limit orders are executed at your specified price or lower, and Sell limit orders are executed at your specified price or higher.

-To illustrate, the current market rate for buying Euros is €1 = £0.68, but you’re only interested in buying if the rate goes down to £0.66 or lower.
-You set your limit price to €1 = £0.66.
+To illustrate, the current market rate for buying Euros is €1 = £0.68, but you’re only interested in buying if the rate goes down to £0.66 or lower, so you set your limit price to €1 = £0.66.

-For Sell limit orders, the currency is sold at your limit price or higher, hence your limit price should be the minimum rate that you wish to sell the currency at.
+The currency is sold at your limit price or higher for Sell limit orders.
+Hence, your limit price should be the minimum rate you wish to sell the currency.

-For example, the current market rate for buying Euros is €1 = £0.68, but you’re only interested in buying if the rate goes up to £0.87 or lower.
-You set your limit price to €1 = £0.70.
+For example, the current market rate for buying Euros is €1 = £0.68, but you’re only interested in buying if the rate goes up to £0.87 or lower, so you set your limit price to €1 = £0.70.

 But do note that limit orders aren’t guaranteed – they will only be exchanged if the price of a currency increases or decreases to your set limit price.
 If it doesn’t, your order is left unfilled.